-- October 2004: JGB Market Special Participants Scheme was introduced, including designation of Special Participants, holding the first round of Meeting of JGB Market Special Participants and launch of Non-Price Competitive Auction II. - April 2005: Non-Price Competitive Auction I was launched. - January 2006: Interest Rate Swap Transactions started. - March 2006: JGB syndicate underwriting system was abolished. - April 2006: Liquidity Enhancement Auction was launched. - January 2009: The maximum bid for Non-Price Competitive Auction II was raised from "10% of one's total successful bids" to "15%" (15%" (15%). - April 2015: The maximum amount of bidding by each auction participant was reduced from "100% of the planned issuance amount" to "50% of the amount" and the minimum bidding responsibility amount was raised from "3% of the planned issuance amount" to "4% of the amount." - July 2017: The maximum issuance amount for Non-Price Competitive Auction I was raised from "10% of the total planned issuance amount" to "20% of the amount" and the minimum bidding responsibility amount from "4% of the planned issuance amount" to "5% of the amount." - January 2020: The maximum bid for Non-Price Competitive Auction II was lowered from "15% of one's total successful bids" to "10%" (()). - April 2020: Non-Price Competitive Auction II for the Inflation-Indexed Bonds was canceled. - March 2022: The bidding responsibility amount was changed from "at least 5% of the planned issuance amount" to "at least 100/n%."
+- October 2004: JGB Market Special Participants Scheme was introduced, including designation of Special Participants, holding the first round of Meeting of JGB Market Special Participants and launch of Non-Price Competitive Auction II. - April 2005: Non-Price Competitive Auction I was launched. - January 2006: Interest Rate Swap Transactions started. - · March 2006: JGB syndicate underwriting system was abolished. - April 2006: Liquidity Enhancement Auction was launched. - January 2009: The maximum bid for Non-Price Competitive Auction II was raised from "10% of one's total successful bids" to "15%" ( ()). - April 2015: The maximum amount of bidding by each auction participant was reduced from "100% of the planned issuance amount" to "50% of the amount" and the minimum bidding responsibility amount was raised from "3% of the planned issuance amount" to "4% of the amount." - July 2017: The maximum issuance amount for Non-Price Competitive Auction I was raised from "10% of the total planned issuance amount" to "20% of the amount" and the minimum bidding responsibility amount from "4% of the planned issuance amount" to "5% of the amount." - January 2020: The maximum bid for Non-Price Competitive Auction II was lowered from "15% of one's total successful bids" to "10%" ( ()). - April 2020: Non-Price Competitive Auction II for the Inflation-Indexed Bonds was canceled. - March 2022: The bidding responsibility amount was changed from "at least 5% of the planned issuance amount" to "at least 100/n%." - April 2024: The maximum issuance amount for Non-Price Competitive Auction I was raised from "20% of the total planned issuance amount" to "25% of the amount."